What is FLVS (Florida Virtual School) and how does it work?

 - Working on Spelling city on vocabulary and spelling tests

-- 20 minutes of reading each day with a short writing activity afterwards (5 days a week)
+- 20 minutes of reading each day with a short writing activity afterward (5 days a week)

 - Interactive geography games